theredpea/theredpea.github.io/_posts/2020-11-07-learning-sketchup.markdown

 excerpt_separator: <!--more-->
 ---

-Some resources for learning Sketchup
+Some resources for learning [Sketchup](https://www.sketchup.com/), the 3D modeling software available for free online, to model the landscaping job.

 <!--more-->
 # Links